NVIDIA/OpenSeq2Seq/README.md

-# OpenSeq2Seq: multi-gpu sequence to sequence learning
+# OpenSeq2Seq: sequence to sequence learning
 This is a research project, not an official NVIDIA product.

 ## Features